 Our orchard is still young.
 We were expecting are first harvest this year.
 But as some of you recall, to my horror, a late deadly frost covered my area, killing all the blossoms on my fruit trees.
-This list will be incomplete, due to my lack of experience with the orchard.
-Those of you that have fruit trees, please, feel free to add to the list of tools needed in the comments.

 For Planting, your best tool is your local extension office.
 Believe me when I say, use them up!
 Not only can you find some great deals on trees, but you can take soil samples in to be tested for a small fee.
 Testing the soil in the area that you wish to plant in will tell you what you need to add, or subject from the dirt.